-Help to Save is the latest government scheme aimed to encourage saving.
-And this one, available from April 2018, offers a free bonus of up to £1,200.
+Help to Save is a Government scheme aimed at encouraging saving.
+And this one, now available from October 2018, offers a free bonus of up to £1,200.

 What’s the scheme?

-First mooted in January, the scheme – dubbed Help to Save – is aimed at helping 3.5 million people on low income kick-start their savings pots.
+Help to Save – announced in the March 2016 Budget – is aimed at helping 3.5 million people on low incomes kick-start their savings pots.

 Who does it help?

-Help to Save is open to anyone who is in work and receives working tax credits or the universal credit and has household earnings equivalent to £6,365 in 2017.
+Help to Save is open to anyone who is in work and receives Working Tax Credits or the Universal Credit with a monthly individual or household income of at least £542.88.

 What can the money be used for?